JeffreyPhelps/liri-node-app/README.md

 # liri-node-app
-Week 10 (LIRI Bot) Assignment
+Jeffrey Phelps - DU Web Dev Bootcamp 2017/2018 - Week-10 Homework - Node Liri Bot Assignment

-Created during Week 10 of the University of Denver web dev bootcamp.
+Created during Week 10 of the University of Denver's web dev bootcamp 2017/2018.
 The challenge was to use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through text, instead of Speech.
-LIRI is a command line node app that takes in parameters and returns data based on one of four commands:
+Liri takes in parameters and returns data based on one of four commands:

   * `my-tweets`